5 Steps to Building a More Fit & Athletic Body

-Instead of spending all of your time around getting a wicked pump, shift your approach to spend more time in lower rep ranges.
+Instead of spending all of your time around getting a wicked pump, shift your approach to spending more time in lower rep ranges.
 Training for strength in the 1-5 rep range attacks the type II muscle fibers - the ones that have the most capacity for growth - and the ones that have the most influence on your explosive ability on the court or field.
-Also, training in this way actually adds muscle fibers yielding that dense, hard, look that Olympic weightlifters showcase.
+Also, training in this way actually adds muscle fibers yielding that dense, hard, look that Olympic weightlifter's showcase.

 Training for strength also gives you a tangible goal to measure.
-Focus on three exerciser you'd like to see some progress with: One upper body pull like the chin-up, one upper body push like an incline barbell bench press and one lower-body movements like the front squat or sumo-deadlift.
+Focus on three exercise you'd like to see some progress with: One upper body pull like the chin-up, one upper body push like an incline barbell bench press and one lower-body movements like the front squat or sumo-deadlift.

 The reason why it's important that compound lifts are the main dish to your training is two fold: